Waller Independent School District

 Waller Independent School District is a public school district based in Waller, Texas (USA).

 In addition to Waller, the district serves the cities of Prairie View and Pine Island.
-In addition it serves unincorporated sections of Waller County, including Fields Store, and unincorporated sections of Harris County, including Hockley.
+In addition, it serves unincorporated sections of Waller County, including Fields Store, and unincorporated sections of Harris County, including Hockley.

 In 2013, Waller ISD and all 8 schools earned the highest Texas Education Agency accountability rating, 'Met Standard.'
 Five schools received 8 Academic Achievement Distinction Designations.
 In 2010, the school district was rated "Recognized" by the Texas Education Agency.
-The ISD American football teams play at the 10,000-capacity Waller ISD Stadium.
+The ISD American football teams play at the 10,000-capacity Daikin Stadium.